|Degree||Bachelor of Arts (B.A.)|

 The compulsory electives are worth 45 credits.
 They should be chosen carefully and with a view to students’ later career ambitions.
-The Faculty itself offers the following subject areas: Social work, education management/education research, sociology and psychology.
-It is also possible to choose compulsory electives from other faculties at TU Dortmund University.
+The Department itself offers the following subject areas: Social work, education management/education research, sociology and psychology.
+It is also possible to choose compulsory electives from other departments at TU Dortmund University.

 No prior knowledge is required.
 Applicants should be interested in working with people and in social topics.
 Alongside strong social skills, (prospective) students should be ready to try out something new and be highly and easily motivated.